Increase your creativity with meditation

 A regular practice of meditation could be the very thing that your brain needs to help you move more easily into the brainwave state associated with optimal performance, creative solutions and improving your productivity.

-Meditation doesn’t need to be about spirituality; it can simply be a way to use your brain effectively.
+Meditation isn’t just about managing stress or deepening your spiritual practice; it can simply be a way to use your brain effectively.

 Brain wave frequencies

 Here’s the basic idea: the brain produces electromagnetic fields which can be measured on an electroencephalograph (EEG).
 These brainwave frequencies change depending on whether we’re awake, in deep sleep, meditating or highly stressed.
 And our brain function, ability to think effectively and be creative changes as we move between frequency states.

 These are the five brain wave frequencies that you can experience…